-The course aims to promote students' ability to communicate in both written and spoken Italian.
+both written and spoken Italian.
 Students can acquire transferable cognitive, social and learning skills as well as extend their general literacy.
 The use of the language will be categorised into 4 broad

-- Oral focusing on acquiring and processing information and expressing it in the target language. - Written focusing on creative works and interpersonal relationships and exchanges. - Text Analysis focusing on the analysis of a text or texts in Italian with responses in English and Italian. - Investigative Task demonstrating research and personal reflection on cultural aspect.
+- expressing it in the target language. - Italian with responses in English and Italian. - Investigative Task demonstrating research and personal reflection on cultural aspect.